Essential open book foliation and fractional Dehn twist coefficient: Non-right-veeringness and open book foliation

 \begin{theorem} If $\phi \in \Aut(S, \partial S)$ is not right-veering then $(S,\phi)$ supports an overtwisted contact structure. \end{theorem}

-In this section we characterize non-right-veering monodromy via open book foliation, especially by a special transverse overtwisted disc.
-Our results highlight the fact that the converse of Theorem~\ref{theorem:ot} does not hold in general.
+In this section we study (non) right-veeringness using open book foliations.
+Among the results, Corollary~\ref{cor:n(S,phi)} highlights the fact that the converse of Theorem~\ref{theorem:ot} does not hold in general, which has been already observed and studied in \cite{hkm1}.
 Namely, right-veeringness does not imply tightness of the compatible contact structure.